Performing Arts Courses

 Introduction to Lighting

-Description: The class will explore the theories of theatrical lighting design.
-We will begin with learning the different lighting instruments and the safe process of rigging and hanging the lights.
-Students will learn how to cable and operate the dimming system and focus all fixtures.
-Following that, the course will introduce the ETC ION lighting board.
+Description: This class explores the theories of theatrical lighting design.
+Students begin by learning the different lighting instruments and the safe process of rigging and hanging the lights.
+Students learn how to cable and operate the dimming system and focus all fixtures.
+Following that, the course will introduce the lighting board.
 Students will learn how to write cues and program the board for performances.

 Introduction to Technical Theater

-Description: The Introduction to Technical Theater class will work with students who have an interest in exploring the world of backstage work.
-They must demonstrate attention to detail, teamwork, organizational skills, responsibility, initiative, and a can-do attitude.
-They will work with faculty members designing and implementing lighting, sound, rigging, and set construction, and running the technical functions for each concert and production—in addition to less glamorous but equally important labor such as setting up risers and other furniture, and helping to keep equipment organized and well-maintained.
-This introductory class will be an opportunity to see if the Technical Theater Intern program is a good fit for the student.
+Description: The Introduction to Technical Theater is intended for students who have an interest in exploring the world of backstage work.
+Students must demonstrate attention to detail, teamwork, organizational skills, responsibility, initiative, and a can-do attitude.
+They will work with faculty members designing and implementing lighting, sound, rigging, and set construction, and running the technical functions for each production—in addition to less glamorous but equally important labor such as setting up risers, repairing other furniture, and keeping equipment organized and well-maintained.
+This introductory class is an opportunity to see if the Technical Theater Intern program is a good fit for the student.

 Introduction to the Performing Arts

 Description: Introduction to the Performing Arts is an exploratory course focused on performance art.
-Integrating the study of world music, instruments, artistic theory and history with the practice of singing, playing, acting, and dance, the course introduces students to a variety of performance opportunities and arts knowledge.
-Students will be challenged to create, practice, and perform each day as they discover different ways they are interested in interacting with the arts.
-Topics to be introduced include but are not limited to: percussion and rhythm, instrumental practice, choral singing, spoken word, songwriting, improvisation, music in social justice, production, and dance, as well as brief introductions to some of the visual art offerings at Eagle Hill.
-This class is a prerequisite for EHS Chorale, Jam Band, and IB Music.
+Integrating the study of world music, instruments, artistic theory, and history with practice singing, playing, acting, and dancing, the course introduces students to a variety of performance opportunities and arts knowledge.
+Students are challenged to create, practice, and perform each day as they discover different ways they are interested in interacting with the arts.
+Topics to be introduced may include percussion and rhythm, instrumental practice, choral singing, spoken word performance, songwriting, improvisation, music in social justice, music production, and dance.
+A brief introduction to some of the visual art offerings at Eagle Hill is also included.

 Modern/Contemporary Dance